 IDEAS THAT HAVE ARRIVED: These are the ideas which made INDIA what it is today.

 - People– From being a burden to become engines of growth.
-Now they are looked as ” demographic dividend”.
-They are looked as “human capital”.
-India will be only one young country in this aging world.
-But demographic dividend can turn into ‘demographic disaster’ if enough steps are not taken to utilize the potential of this opportunity.
+Now they are seen as ” demographic dividend”.
+They are the “human capital”.
+India is one of the youngest countries in this ageing world.
+But demographic dividend can also turn into ‘demographic disaster’ if enough steps are not taken to utilize the potential.

 - Entrepreneurs– From villains to role models.

 - English language- From the language of the colonizers to the language of jobs.
 It has turned into strategic asset and people are aspiring to learn this language.
 The English language has emerged as the language of aspiration.